-Ms. Basian is a member of the Board of Directors of BookJane and the President of KB Capital Management Inc. Ms. Basian serves on the Board of Directors of Kognitiv Corporation, publicly traded Flowr Corporation and Aimia Inc. Ms. Basian was previously the Managing Director of Newtopia, a personalized health company, Head of Strategy for Frito-Lay North America and the Chief Financial Officer of Hostess Frito-Lay (a division of PepsiCo) in Canada.
+Ms. Basian is member of the Board of Directors of publicly traded Aimia Inc. (TSX: AIM) and Newtopia Inc. (TSX.V NEWU) and private companies BookJane and Kognitiv Corporation.
+Ms. Basian is also President of KB Capital Management Inc., a strategy consulting and financial advisory firm.
 Ms. Basian is a Chartered Accountant (CPA CA) and has an M.B.A. from IMD in Lausanne, Switzerland.